-- 1. The student was not eligible to receive the funds when they were disbursed. - 2.
-The student officially or unofficially withdraws from or is expelled by the University before the first day of classes for a payment period. - 3.
-If the student unofficially withdraws from the University and the institution is unable to document the student's last day of attendance then the midpoint of the semester will be used to assess return of aid.
+- 1. The student was not eligible to receive the funds when they were disbursed. - The student officially or unofficially withdraws from or is expelled by the University before the first day of classes for a payment period. - The student unofficially withdraws from the University and the institution is unable to document the student's last day of attendance.
+In this situation, the midpoint of the semester will be used to assess return of aid.